Diplomatic missions

 Healthcare:

-Bulgarian tourists in the Cuban capital can turn to the hospital Clinica Central Cira Garcia in Havana for help.
-The address of the hospital is: Calle 20, No 4001 Esquina Av.
-41, Playa, La Habana, telephone numbers: 7204 2811; 7204 2812; 7204 2813; 7204 2814, and in the countryside — to the nearest health facility.
+Bulgarian tourists in the Cuban capital can seek help at the Clinica Central Cira Garcia (Cira Garcia Hospital) in Havana.
+The address of the hospital is Calle 20, No. 4001, esquina Av.
+41, Playa, La Habana, telephone numbers: 7204 2811; 7204 2812; 7204 2813; 7204 2814, and in the countryside - to the nearest health facility.
 In the case of organised tourism, assistance should be sought from the administration of the hotels where the tourists are staying.

 In most hospitals, payment must be guaranteed in advance by presenting insurance, debit or credit card, cash.
 All payments for treatment must be made before leaving the country.
-Cuban authorities do not allow anyone to leave the country if they have unpaid medical bills.
+The Cuban authorities do not allow one to leave the country if there are unpaid medical bills.

-As of 1 May 2010, all visitors to Cuba must present health insurance.
-On arrival in the country, you may be asked to produce an insurance policy, insurance certificate or medical assistance card valid for the period of your stay in Cuba.
+As of May 1, 2010, all visitors to Cuba must present health insurance.
+Upon arrival in the country, you may be required to present an insurance policy, certificate of insurance or medical assistance card valid for the period of your stay in Cuba.
 Those who do not possess any of the above documents may be required to purchase insurance from a Cuban insurance company locally.

-Running water cannot be used for drinking or making ice unless it has been pre-filtered and boiled.
+Running water cannot be used for drinking or ice making unless it has been pre-filtered and boiled.
 Bottled mineral or spring water is recommended.
-Raw fruits and vegetables should not be eaten without being thoroughly washed.
+Raw fruit and vegetables should not be eaten without being thoroughly washed.
 Prepared food purchased from street vendors should be avoided.

 Specifics of the local legislation: